User8240/Skincare-and-Beauty-Services/README.md

 > * 9:00: Begin to add firebase to project
 > * 10:07: WIP: Continue to implement firebase
 > * 11:03: WIP: Refactor code to use firebase
+> * 1:03: BUGFIX: Get data to firebase

 ## Known Bugs